Open Accessibility Menu

 Related Testimonials

-• Shoulder Scope With Reconstruction "How efficient and kind they all are."
+• Shoulder Scope With Reconstruction "Everyone was kind, informative and professional.
+Excellent care!"
 Provider: Russell S Petrie MD

 • Shoulder Scope With Reconstruction "Dr. Petrie was thorough and explained the surgery and recovery.
 I'm 5 1/2 months post surgery and my shoulder feels 99% normal.
 Better than I'd ever imagined!"
 Provider: Russell S Petrie MD

-• Shoulder Scope With Reconstruction "Everyone was very concerned about my comfort and were very professional."
+• Shoulder Scope With Reconstruction "Enjoyed everything - super professional, kind, knowledgeable staff, and a great facility."
 Provider: Russell S Petrie MD

 Patient Reviews are anonymous and provided through GetWell, a HIPAA compliant patient engagement tool.